The Warlock: The Secrets of the Immortal Nicholas Flamel: Plot summary

 In Danu Talis, Scathach, Saint Germain, Palamedes, Shakespeare, and Joan of Arc are captured and sent to a volcano prison.
 Marethyu is captured and taken to the ruler of Danu Talis, Aten.
-Aten is facing betrayal from his brother, Anubis and mother Bastet.
+Aten is facing betrayal from his brother, Anubis, and mother Bastet.
 He fears the destruction of Danu Talis but also reaches an epiphany that if Danu Talis is not brought down, future civilizations will never be created.
 He asks the Hook-Handed Man for advice.
 Marethyu advises that Aten become an oath breaker, or a warlock, and turn the city over to Marethyu.
 He agrees but Anubis arrives to arrest Aten.
 Aten allows himself to be captured to let Marethyu escape in a crystal vimana (flying saucer).

 In the present, Odin, Hel, Black Hawk, and Mars Ultor arrive at Tsagaglalal's home to seek her wisdom.
-Tsagaglalal then gives everyone emerald tablets that Abraham the Mage (who was her husband) wrote personally for them.
+Tsagaglalal then gives everyone emerald tablets that Abraham the Mage (her husband) wrote personally for them.
 Mars, Hel, and Odin then go to Alcatraz to kill Dee.
 Nicholas, Perenelle, Niten, and Prometheus go to the Embarcadero to stop the Lotan, a seven-headed sea monster released by Dee with the help of the Elder, Nereus.
 Sophie spends time with Tsagaglalal who teaches her the Magic of Earth.
 To her surprise, however, Sophie is taught that all magic is one; there is no true division, it is just pure imagination.
-Tsagagalal takes Sophie to reunite with Josh on Alcatraz.
+Tsagagalal takes Sophie to reunite with Josh at Alcatraz.

-While spending time together on Alcatraz, Machiavelli bonds with Billy the Kid and they decide to break the oaths made to their Elder masters, becoming warlocks.
+While spending time together on Alcatraz, Machiavelli bonds with Billy the Kid and they decide to break the oaths made to their elder masters, becoming warlocks.
 This angers Dee, who nearly allows the Sphinx to kill Billy, but he is stopped by Dare, who knows Billy from years past.
-Under the influence of Dee and the sword Clarent, Josh helps Dee release the wild and dangerous beasts being kept in the prison as a part of Dee's newest and most desperate scheme—he not only wants to destroy the Elders and rebuild the Earth, but also claim the other shadowrealms and Danu Talis.
+Under the influence of Dee and the sword Clarent, Josh helps Dee release the wild and dangerous beasts being kept in the prison as a part of Dee's newest and most desperate scheme—he not only wants to destroy the Elders and rebuild the Earth but also claim the other shadow realms and Danu Talis.
 Sophie reaches Alcatraz by Leygate through her jade tablet and refuses to leave Josh.